Am I required to let my fiancée's ex see the kids' room?

 Answer:

-You would not be legally obligated unless there is a court order stating that they have a right to inspect or approve the child's living arrangements.
-If there is confusion about the terms of the order, you may petition the court for clarification.
+You are not legally required to allow your fiancée's ex-wife and her husband to see the kids' room unless a court order specifies that they have the right to inspect or approve the child's living arrangements.
+If there is any uncertainty about the terms of such an order, you can petition the court for clarification.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.